 Paving the way for thorough health care planning

 Good advance planning for health care decisions is a continuing conversation – about values, priorities and quality of life.
 To get the conversation started, the Commission offers a toolkit containing a variety of self-help worksheets, suggestions and resources.

 The toolkit does not create a formal advance directive.
 Instead, it helps with the much harder job of discovering, clarifying and communicating what is important to an individual in the face of serious illness.

 Free resources for lawyers and consumers

-The ABA Commission on Law and Aging continues to improve the quality of service for elders by distributing legal resources for attorneys and legal professionals.
+The Commission continues to improve the quality of service for elders by distributing legal resources for attorneys and legal professionals.
 These resources contain guidelines, tips and other helpful material to ensure that elders get the proper representation they deserve.

 The PRACTICAL Tool helps lawyers identify and implement decision-making options that are less restrictive than guardianship for persons with disabilities.